Could you spend less than $1000 on a weekend in Paris?

 I would probably spend more of my budget on food than I would on entertainment.
 Wander around town, admire the historical buildings and architecture or stroll by street art and Parisians in the park.
 Not to say that I wouldn’t be tempted to enjoy a night at Moulin Rouge or a private tasting in a wine cellar, those are all eventual “must-do’s” for another weekend.

 Wouldn’t it be great to live close enough to spend a weekend in Paris every month?
-Meet 9 of the Best of the Best hotels to get you closer to an affordable weekend in Paris without sacrificing on a great place to stay.
+Meet 9 of the Best Places to Stay in Paris for an affordable weekend without sacrificing comforts and luxuries.

 Best of the Best – TripAdvisor’s Traveler’s Choice Awards